watanabeyu/push-error-to-slack/README.md

 # ABOUT Push Error To Slack

-This package is send error to slack by webhook.
+This fuelphp package is send error to slack by webhook.
 Only need to install and setting slack webhook.
+Automatically override \Fuel\Core\Error.

 ## INSTALL
 1.Clone this repo into PKGPATH/push-error-to-slack